CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

    ![Recommendations view](../Images/sec-transfer.png)

 > ⭐ Notice: <br>
-> You can observe for few recommendations Quick Fix option is also available.
+> For some recommendations, a Quick Fix option is also available.
 Quick Fix allows you to remediate a group of resources quickly whenever possible with a single click.
 This option is only available for supported recommendations and enables you to quickly improve your secure score and increase the security in your environment.

 9. On the top section, notice the following: